RURTEL: Rurtel Pilot Project 1986-89

 In 1986, a three-year pilot project was launched in the Highlands and Islands of Scotland.
 Financial and technical assistance for Rurtel was received from the Highlands and Islands Development Board (HIDB), The University of Guelph, Torch Computers Ltd. of Cambridge, and British Telecom North of Scotland District.

-The objectives of the pilot project were to trial and evaluate the potential for a computer-based conferencing system in the Highlands and Islands of Scotland; demonstrate that computer-based communications can be cost-effective to set up and run, and to explore the practical benefits for organisations with personnel distributed across a wide geographical area.
+The objectives of the pilot project were to trial and evaluate the potential for a computer-based conferencing system in the Highlands and Islands of Scotland; to demonstrate that computer-based communications can be cost-effective to set up and run, and to explore the practical benefits for organisations with personnel distributed across a wide geographical area.

 The pilot project was initially aimed at voluntary, educational and other organisations known to face distance related problems, but it opened up access to public agencies, development organisations, and interested individuals engaged in rural development.